 The onset is more rapid than in hebephrenia and the prognosis is better.

-General principals of treatment remains same.
-Great care is necessary in introducing the catatonic patient to a group because his liability to impulsive behavior.
+General principals of treatment remain same.
+Great care is necessary in introducing the catatonic patient to a group because of his/her liability to impulsive behavior.

 - Clifford T. Morgan, Richard A. King.
 Introduction to psychology.
 7th

 - Niraj Ahuja.
 A short textbook of psychiatry.
 6th

 - Kaplan & saddock.
 Synopsis of psychiatry.
 9th